 Anger is a common symptom of bipolar disorder, and it can be one of the most difficult symptoms to deal with.
 If you have bipolar disorder and you’re feeling angry, it’s important to find ways to cope with your emotions healthily.

 Sometimes bipolar disorder and anger can be a dangerous combination.
 If you’re feeling angry and you can’t control your emotions, you may lash out at someone or something.
-This can lead to problems at work, in your relationships, and other areas of your life.
+This can lead to problems at work, in your relationships, and in other areas of your life.

 It’s important to remember that you’re not alone if you’re struggling with bipolar disorder and anger.
 There are many resources available to help you healthily deal with your symptoms.
 You can talk to your doctor about medication options, therapy options, and other ways to manage your bipolar disorder.